What is Second-Degree Rape?

 Key Takeaways

-• The classification of second-degree rape varies by state, often considered less severe than first-degree rape
+- The classification of second-degree rape varies by state and is generally viewed as a lesser charge than first-degree rape

-• The legal definitions include factors like the victim’s incapacity, age, and the nature of the assault and can vary across each jurisdiction
+- The legal definition of second degree rape include factors like the victim’s incapacity, age, and the nature of the assault and can vary across each jurisdiction

 The legal definition of second-degree rape typically involves forcible compulsion, which generally means the use of overwhelming force and/or the threat of overwhelming force.
 Again, each state defines offense categories differently – but in general second-degree rape charges happen when a defendant is in a position of authority over the alleged victim, such as a boss, a healthcare provider, or teacher.